 Probiotics are microorganisms that contain live bacteria like Lactobacillus and Bifidobacterium, that can have a variety of effects on the human body.
 When Probiotics are ingested, they offer health advantages often through enhancing or reestablishing the gut microbiota.

-Prebiotics and probiotics complement one other effectively since probiotic and beneficial bacteria cannot grow without prebiotics, which are a vital source of nutrition.
+Prebiotics and probiotics complement one another effectively since probiotics and beneficial bacteria cannot grow without prebiotics, which is a vital source of nutrition.

 Why are they essential and How does it work?